-If you want to join those who made the journey before you in the Great White North, you will have to know how to immigrate from Chile to Canada.
+If you want to join those who made the journey before you in Canada, you will have to know how to immigrate from Chile to Canada.
 Thankfully, you’ve come to the right place.
 In this guide, we detail everything you need to know to make your immigration to Canada successful.

 The first step in making the journey to Canada is to take a long hard look at what you want to do there.
 Do I want to visit?
 Do I want to study in Canada?
 Do I want to work in Canada?
 Do I want to live in Canada?
 These are the kinds of questions you should be asking yourself before you begin your application.

 Furthermore, you will have to make sure that you are eligible to apply through the immigration visa program or stream that you want to utilize to immigrate to Canada.
 This will be conducted through an eligibility test that assesses your personal demographic data such as,

 - Medical history;

 - Prior Education or work experience in Canada

 For example, a Comprehensive Ranking Score (CRS) will be awarded to you on the basis of your eligibility assessment, which can be used to improve your chances of receiving an Invitation to Apply (ITA) for a Provincial Nominee Program or Express Entry system through one of its Federal Skilled Workers or Federal Skilled Trades program.

 This is an essential step because your needs determine what program you should apply for and subsequently the requirements you need to satisfy.
 It may be easier to study in Canada before applying for permanent residency or perhaps you should visit Canada first to get a better idea of the country.

 There is an extensive list of over 100 different Canadian immigration programs at your disposal.
 Narrowing down your choice, to some, is the most difficult part of the entire process.